nokka/d2s/README.md

 ## Motivation
 This package was built for a private server of Diablo II called [Slashgaming](https://reddit.com/r/slashgaming) to build an Armory for all characters on the server.
 Where anyone could see everything about a particular character at any given point in time.
 Here's my sorceress for example [Nokkasorc](https://armory.slashgaming.net/character/nokkasorc#equipped) .

-## Examples
-The examples folder contains a [JSON](examples/nokkasorc.json) example of an unmarshalled character struct, the amount of data that is received from a binary is quite immense.

 ## Install

 ```bash